88-1982/Marvel-Universe2/README.md

-### At this point I will have to do more resarch on how I can build out the battle between the selected heros.
+### At this point I will have to do more resarch on how I can build out the battle between the selected heroes.

 ## Is there anything else you'd like your instructor to know?